DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/draft/google.md

 - mention Alphabet
 - explain how Google Links works (how they capture the link that you clicked)
 - How Google Analytics works (gs.js)
+- mention the idea that users should be paid for the work they give for free
+- you are the product not the customer (Google sells access to you).